بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 “Was it Hubal rather than Allah who was ‘Lord of the Ka’ba?
 Probably not.
 The Quran, which makes no mention of Hubal, would certainly have raised the contention.
 Hubal was, by the Arabs’ own tradition, a newcomer to both Mecca and the Ka’ba…Hubal was introduced into the Ka’ba, but he never supplanted the god Allah, whose House it continued to be” (F.E.
 Peters, The Hajj: The Muslim Pilgrimage to Mecca and the Holy Places (Princeton: Princeton University Press, 1994), p.
 25).

-In addition, Armstrong observes that while the Kaaba was “dedicated to al-Llah [Allah]”, who was the “High God” of the Arabs, the “presiding effigy” at the Kaaba was that of Hubal (Armstrong, op. cit., pp. 68-69).
+In addition, Armstrong observes that while the Kaaba was “dedicated to al-Llah [Allah], who was the “High God” of the Arabs, the “presiding effigy” at the Kaaba was that of Hubal (Armstrong, op. cit., pp. 68-69).
 Thus, they were two distinct deities.
-Whereas Hubal was represented by an idol, Allah (Glorified and Exalted be He) was not and never has been.
+Whereas Hubal was represented by an idol, Allah (Glorified and Exalted be He) was not.

 For an excellent and detailed refutation of the “Hubal is Allah” myth, see here: http://www.islamic-awareness.org/Quran/Sources/Allah/hubal.html